kkinnear/zprint/doc/reference.md

 can be very useful to sort out how a particular configuration element was configured with its current value.

+You can also use `(zprint nil :explain-set)` or `(czprint nil :explain-set)` to see just the things that have non-default values, as the entire `:explain` output can be a bit much.

 The options map has a few top level configuration options, but much of the configuration is grouped into sub-maps.
 The top level of the options map looks like this: